Frequently Asked Questions

 Yes!
 You can always appeal your property taxes regardless of occupancy status.

-Whether you are using the property as a primary property, 2nd home or rental and you are responsible for paying for the property taxes, you have a right to appeal them.
+Whether a primary residence, 2nd home, or rental property, as long as you are responsible for paying the property taxes, you have a right to appeal.

 When will I see the savings from appealing my property?